 6. apply the prior items into an ecotour project.

 Assessment of Learning Outcomes

 Students will be assessed through readings of an ecotourism text, multiple choice tests (2), and assignments (7).
-Students will also complete an ecotour literature review, develop a seven day ecotour, and a case study assignments.
+Students will also complete an ecotourism trend/issue literature review, and develop a seven day ecotour assignments.

 Textbook: ( Please be sure to order your texts well in advance of the class date to be sure you have before the course begins.)